 Join us for this interactive webinar series as we critically examine how leadership, communication, and sport intersect to influence our culture and impact social change.
 Sport has been a platform for addressing crises of power, gender, and race, not to mention a global pandemic, and has brought into focus a need for change.
 Political, cultural, humanitarian, and health pressures have challenged the sports community to rethink the role and power of sport within society.

-Each episode will aim to shed light on the ways sport can lead, and the ways we can lead through sport in 2020 and beyond.
+Each episode in this webinar series will aim to shed light on the ways sport can lead, and the ways we can lead through sport today, tomorrow, and beyond.

 Sport has the power to shape and inspire not just individuals but whole communities.
 In this episode, Dr. Jennifer Walinga will be joined by a panel of athletes, researchers, and sport enthusiasts including Dr. Adrienne Leslie-Toogood, Krista Van Slingerland, Matt Young, and Tom Hall.

 EPISODE 2 - Women, Leadership and Sport